How it works

 or class, go to Getting Started.

-- Regional judging will be completed and winners announced on May 29, 2015.
+- Regional judging will be completed and winners announced on or around June 3, 2016.

-- National judging will be completed and the national winner announced on June 5,
+- National judging will be completed and the national winner announced on the IWitness website on or around June 10, 2016.

 How to get involved